fhiso/legacy-format/serialization-noTag.md

 -   `CONT` is used to encode line breaks; see [Multi-line Strings](#CONT)
 -   `CONC` may be used to break long payloads into multiple lines; see [Line Splitting](#CONC)
--   `PRFX` is used to define the tag-name/URI mapping; see [Prefix dictionary encoding](#PRFX)
+-   `PRFX` is used to define the tag-name/IRI mapping; see [Prefix dictionary encoding](#PRFX)

-These are the *only* tags that do not map to a URI, being part of the serialization format rather than part of the underlying data model being serialized.
+These are the *only* tags that do not map to a IRI, being part of the serialization format rather than part of the underlying data model being serialized.

-### URIs and Tags {#URIs-and-Tags}
+### IRIs and Tags {#IRIs-and-Tags}

 {.ednote} This entire section documents material that is not part of GEDCOM

-All structure-type identifying URIs in a dataset are mapped to tags as part of this serialization format.
+All structure-type identifying IRIs in a dataset are mapped to tags as part of this serialization format.
 This is done by creating a *prefix dictionary*.

 #### Prefix Dictionary Format